tmaxsoft-us/ofasm/docs/interface/README.md

 }
 ```

 ## Section 4.
-Using ofasmif to generate OFASM interface
+Generation of OFASM interface using ofasmif

-You can generate OFASM_VM_ENTRY interface file using ofasmif tool. ofasmif requires JSON formatted input which is described below.
+To generate OFASM_VM_ENTRY interface file, ofasmif tool is needed.
+It requires JSON format input as below.

 ```json
 {